This is the multi-page printable view of this section. Click here to print.

 In this topic, you’ll learn how to use Docker Compose to get up and running with a stand-alone Anchore Enterprise deployment.

-This document is intended to serve as a quickstart guide.
 Before moving further with Anchore Enterprise, it is highly recommended to read the Overview sections to gain a deeper understanding of fundamentals, concepts, and proper usage.

 Before You Start